Nannie Cox Jackson: Early life, family, education, Thomas Jefferson genealogy

 Jackson was born on February 26, 1865, in Charlottesville, Virginia.
 She was the daughter of Elizabeth Scott (February 19, 1824 – July 15, 1916) and Elizabeth's married enslaver, Dr. William Cox (October 29, 1808 – April 15, 1875).

 Jackson' maternal grandmother, Nancy Colbert Scott (1810–1864), was Elizabeth Scott's mother.
 Nancy Colbert Scott's parents were Burwell Colbert (December 24, 1783 – 1862) and Critta Hemings Colbert (1783–1819).
 Burwell Colbert was the third President of the United States Thomas Jefferson's enslaved manservant and Monticello estate's butler.
-Critta Hemings Colbert was the niece of the famed Sally Hemings, President Jefferson's documented, enslaved African American mistress.
+Critta Hemings Colbert was the niece of the famed Sally Hemings, President Jefferson's documented, enslaved African American concubine.

 After President Jefferson's death in 1826, the Jefferson Estate had accumulated extraordinary financial debts, upwards of $107,000 — more than $2,934,316.80 in 2021 dollars.
 Much of this debt was attributed to multiple factors: the Panic of 1819, insufficient income from the Monticello's agricultural holdings, and, notably, Jefferson's extensive travel expenses, excessive lifestyle and imprudent financial decisions.
 In an effort to liquidate family assets to satisfy debts, Jefferson's favorite grandson and executor of his estate, Thomas Jefferson Randolph, sold more than 130 enslaved African Americans and their dear family members.
 Notably, Thomas Jefferson Randolph sold Nancy Colbert Scott to Alexander Garrett (1778–1860), owner of the 117-acre Oak Hill plantation, Albemarle County, Virginia's clerk of court, clerk of the Circuit Court, the University of Virginia’s first bursar, and Thomas Jefferson's close adviser and executor of Thomas Jefferson's will.

 In 1842, Garrett resold Nancy Colbert Scott to her eventual husband, Robert Scott, whom she had nine children.